valtimo-platform/valtimo-documentation/using-valtimo/plugin/besluiten-api/configure-besluiten-api-plugin.md

 plugins can be found [here](../configure-plugin.md).

 If the Besluiten API plugin is not visible in the plugin menu, it is possible the application is missing a dependency.
-Instructions on how to add the Catalogi API dependency can be found [here](/getting-started/modules/zgw/besluiten-api.md).
+Instructions on how to add the Besluiten API dependency can be found [here](/getting-started/modules/zgw/besluiten-api.md).

 To configure this plugin the following properties have to be entered: